wso2/helm-mi/mi/README.md

 This module contains the Helm resources required to deploy WSO2 Micro Integrator in a Kubernetes environment.

+## Prerequisites

+- WSO2 Product Docker images required for the deployment.
+- It is recommended to push your own images to the cloud provider's container registry (ACR, ECR, etc.) as a best practice.
+Refer [U2 documentation](https://updates.docs.wso2.com/en/latest/updates/how-to-use-docker-images-to-receive-updates/) for any additional information.

+**Note** that you need a valid WSO2 subscription to obtain the U2 updated docker images from the WSO2 private registry.

+- A running Kubernetes cluster (AKS, EKS, etc.)

+- Ingress controller for routing traffic.
+The recommendation is to use [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) suitable for your cloud environment.

+- If you are enabling secure vault configurations for the product, you need to configure the secret manager service of the respective cloud provider.
+Since the secrets are encrypted using the internal keystore password, that password should be included in the key vault so that it can be resolved using a CSI driver when the helm charts are deployed.

+    For AWS, you need to deploy the `secrets-store-csi-driver-provider` and create the necessary IAM policies, OIDC providers, and IAM service accounts.
+Please refer the [documentation](https://github.com/aws/secrets-store-csi-driver-provider-aws) for more information and steps to follow.

 ## Supported Cluster providers

 Currently, the MI helm charts are tested with the following cluster providers,